A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 where $\delta$ denotes the stroke angle offset and other variables are defined in~\eqref{eq:S3M}.
 While Hopf oscillators are commonly used for robotic \acp{CPG}, they primarily ensure rhythmic stability during amplitude transitions with fixed phase velocity~\cite{zhang2016instantaneous}.
 This property contrasts with insect flight, where differential stroke timing rather than amplitude modulation alone serves as the primary control mechanism.
 The sinusoidal oscillator with \ac{STAR}~\eqref{eq:STAR} captures this mechanism directly, producing wing kinematics that more closely resemble those of real insects.
 The oscillator output drives two micro servos via \ac{PWM} signals, allowing independent control of the left and right wings.
 The main modulatory parameters include flapping frequency $f$, amplitude $\zeta$, angle offset $\delta$, and the \ac{STAR} parameter $A$, which determines stroke timing asymmetry.

-A central challenge in designing flapping-wing robots is to determine how modulatory parameters (or control inputs) translate into measurable forces and torques, thereby enabling effective control allocation and accurate dynamical modeling.
+A central challenge in designing flapping-wing robots is to determine control effectiveness.
+That is, how control inputs (or modulatory parameters) translate into measurable forces and torques, thereby enabling effective control allocation and accurate dynamical modeling.
 This challenge is particularly evident in the AirPulse robot, which operates with only two actuators in a \ac{6-DOF} workspace.
 Such underactuation poses a complex control-allocation problem, as limited inputs must generate coupled and nonlinear force-torque responses across multiple axes.
-Existing studies on butterfly-inspired robots~\cite{sato2010development,tanaka2010forward,fujikawa2019development,huang2022development,huang2023ustbutterfly} rarely provide systematic quantification of these relationships, leaving the connection between flapping modulation and the resulting dynamic behavior insufficiently understood.

-To establish a quantitative foundation for controller design, we performed a series of experiments measuring the total flapping-induced forces and torques using the test rig (Fig.~\ref{fig:SciRob_Fig2_Characteristics}D).
+Existing studies on butterfly-inspired robots~\cite{sato2010development,tanaka2010forward,fujikawa2019development,huang2022development,huang2023ustbutterfly} rarely provide systematic quantification of these relationships, leaving control effectiveness of such type of aerial robots insufficiently understood.
+To this end, we performed a series of experiments measuring the total flapping-induced forces and torques using the test rig (Fig.~\ref{fig:SciRob_Fig2_Characteristics}D) for establishing a quantitative foundation for the controller design of the AirPulse robot.
 While theoretical models exist such as quasi-steady ones based on instantaneous forces and kinematic parameters~\cite{ellington1984aerodynamics,sane2003aerodynamics,chin2016flapping}, unsteady mechanisms such as \acp{LEV}, rotational circulation, wake interference, and structural flexure render these first-principles modeling intractable for heterogeneous wing architectures~\cite{chin2016flapping}.
 Furthermore, the system’s strong sensitivity to kinematic variations, combined with unsteady aerodynamic effects, renders analytical control design overly sophisticated.
 The empirical approach therefore captures the complete set of physical effects, providing direct measurements that inherently incorporate aerodynamic-inertial coupling often neglected in simplified theoretical formulations.